 Would you like to know more about Night Soil?

 A local group of field walkers called The Field Detectives are working on the archaeology and history of night soil; they can be contacted by email – email@example.com

 (Wadkin Archive – labelling W0758 photograph from the canal bridge towards the Weigh Building) “Looking from the Canal Bridge: note the Navigation Inn sign on the right.
 On the left trees surround the Wharf House where Mr William Collishaw lived, also seen is the weighing office where Mr Collishaw sat and manipulated the weighing machine after vehicles had filled with coal, gravel, sand etc brought in barges on the canal and paid a fee on each load.
 The man seen on the left could be Mr Joseph Spencer, if so he lived at Bridge Farm, also conveyed corn, coal etc in his horse drawn barges on the canal via Nottingham and Grantham.
 Joseph Spencer died in March 1921 aged 77.”

 At present, we don’t know exactly when it was built but it clearly links into the business interests of the Wharf Building.
+During WWII, a hand-operated petrol pump was installed next to the Weigh Office.
 In July 1999 the Weighing Office was restored by the Faulks family; the windows were repaired, the chimney was rebuilt and the roof replaced.

 Unlike other features of the Grantham Canal, the Weighing Office isn’t listed with English Heritage but it is a defining feature of this part of the village; latterly it has acquired an unofficial status as a village noticeboard.